Emerging concern - Veterinary Professionals:

-[Updated 2/11/2021] Potential exposure to zoonotic disease is an inherent risk in veterinary medicine.
+Potential exposure to zoonotic disease is an inherent risk in veterinary medicine.
 We are exposed to a multitude of different vectors, reservoir hosts, animal species and infectious disease.
+Bartonella is one of many pathogens capable of causing chronic illness.
+Published in 2010 by the National Report — "Bartonellosis is no longer considered a self-limiting disease, and for some people chronic infection can be debilitating and hard to diagnose..."

-There are too many of us who suffer from vague inflammatory conditions, fibromyalgia like symptoms, complex pain, anxiety, depression, migraines, light sensitivity, dizziness, atypical auto-immune and MS like disease...you probably personally know someone struggling with one or many of these.
+There are too many of us who suffer from vague inflammatory conditions, fibromyalgia like symptoms, complex pain, migraines, psychiatric alterations (anxiety, depression, suicidal ideations), light sensitivity, dizziness, atypical auto-immune, extreme fatigue and MS like disease...you probably personally know someone struggling with one or many of these.
 We often blame it on the multilayered difficulties/chronic stressors our job entails but what if it’s not...my case is a perfect example.

-SERIOUSLY, VET MED..... familiarize yourself with some of the newest research and growing concerns surrounding the many clinical manifestations of this zoonotic disease.
-Please read
+PLEASE, VETERINARY MEDICINE.... familiarize yourself with some of the newest research and growing concerns surrounding the many clinical manifestations of this zoonotic disease.
+There is a gap in knowledge within veterinarians and our respective human counterparts (medical doctors).
+Being able to recognize the difference, know the risks and advocate for an answer is key.

 Detection of Bartonella Species in the Blood of Veterinarians and Veterinary Technicians: A Newly Recognized Occupational Hazard?
 Journal of Vector Borne and Zoonotic Diseases, 2014